 We found limited evidence that extending legislated paid maternity leave from an average of 8.6 to 14.0 weeks increases young children's height-for-age z scores in low-income and middle-income countries.
 Our findings are in contrast to those from studies of the effect of paid maternity leave on outcomes measured closer to birth, but in line with some other studies of longer term child health outcomes in higher income settings.
-This study was conducted in the context of a strong increase in child height-for-age z scores across all countries between 1996 and 2013.
+28 29 This study was conducted in the context of a strong increase in child height-for-age z scores across all countries between 1996 and 2013.

-Other work found that increased paid maternity leave was associated with lower infant mortality and increased vaccination uptake in low-income and middle-income countries, which are outcomes measured closer to birth.
+Other work found that increased paid maternity leave was associated with lower infant mortality30 and increased vaccination uptake15 in low-income and middle-income countries, which are outcomes measured closer to birth.
 The difference in our findings could be a result of later exposures over-riding earlier benefits of paid maternity leave for children, so that effects attenuate or disappear over time.
 Further, the mechanisms linking maternity leave to child growth are likely not the same as for infant mortality and vaccination uptake.
 For instance, vaccination uptake often depends on reaching clinics, which may not be enabled by maternity leave.
 Finally, on average the paid maternity leave durations in our study were less than 6 months, which is too short to enable mothers to breast feed exclusively for 6 months.
-31 Combined with lowered income during leave, these policies may not allow parents to address adequate water, sanitation and dietary needs.

-The strong increasing trend in height-for-age z scores across the board could also make isolating the independent effect of maternity policies difficult.
-In both treated and control groups, we observed a marked increase in height-for-age z scores over the study period, which could overshadow any modest effect of paid maternity leave.
-Positive trends in child heightfor-age z scores between 1990 and 2010 are consistently observed, 33-35 but they have not generally been explained.
-Macro forces such as improved income and healthcare access may have driven the observed shifts in the population distribution of height-for-age z scores, although the weak association between per-head GDP and stunting outcomes also suggests the need for targeted programmes.
-Maternity leave policies are a national approach, but may not be designed to reach the informal economy, which limits accessibility to people with particularly poor outcomes.
+31 Combined with lowered income during leave, these policies may not allow parents to address adequate water, sanitation and dietary needs.32 treated and control groups, we observed a marked increase in height-for-age z scores over the study period, which could overshadow any modest effect of paid maternity leave.
+Positive trends in child heightfor-age z scores between 1990 and 2010 are consistently observed, ^{33-35} but they have not generally been explained.
+Macro forces such as improved income and healthcare access may have driven the observed shifts in the population distribution of height-for-age z scores,34 although the weak association between per-head GDP and stunting outcomes also suggests the need for targeted programmes.36 Maternity leave policies are a national approach, but may not be designed to reach the informal economy, which limits accessibility to people with particularly poor outcomes.
 This potential gap suggests a need to study maternity leave policies' specific formulation and their effects in combination with other drivers.